 Outside of alcohol, the drugs of choice in Barnstable County include:

-A study published in 2015 showed that 3.1% of Barnstable County residents were addicted to or at least dependent on heroin or prescription opiates.
-Another 3.1% are addicted to “other drugs.”
+A reports from 2019 showed that 3% of Cape Cod residents were addicted to or at least dependent on heroin or prescription opiates.
+In fact, there were 71 drug overdoses in 2019, with the average of the person being 36.1.
 However, it is thought that these statistics underestimate the real number of heroin and prescription opiate users in the county.

 According to the same study, approximately 27,000 adults over the age of 18 and approximately 3,000 children ages 17 and under use marijuana frequently.
 Nine percent are classified as addicted to marijuana.